The Life of a Digital Nomad

 16. Cut down on your meat intake

 Have you heard of meat-free Mondays?
-This is exactly as it sounds, no meat eaten on every Monday.
+This is exactly as it sounds, no meat is eaten every Monday.
 If you’re a big meat eater, then meat-free Mondays are a great way to immediately reduce your meat intake.
 And it will also introduce you to the delicious flavors available in vegetarian and vegan meals.

 17. Choose enjoyable exercise

 You might be putting off exercising as you don’t like going to the gym or running in the cold weather.
-Instead, why not choose fun exercises like dancing, yoga or a team sport?
+Instead, why not choose fun exercises like dancing, yoga, or a team sport?
 When exercise is fun, you’ll have much more motivation to do it regularly.

 18. Halve your sugar intake

 Now, if I told you to go ‘cold turkey’ and cut out sugar completely from your diet tomorrow – you almost certainly wouldn’t be able to do it.
 That’s why I recommend a reasonable and attainable goal of halving your sugar intake.
-You can do this through simple steps like: reducing or cutting out sugar in tea or coffee, stopping adding sugar to your cereals, and choosing healthier snacks (see No. 2).
+You can do this through simple steps like reducing or cutting out sugar in tea or coffee, stopping adding sugar to your cereals, and choosing healthier snacks (see No. 2).

 19. Buy a reusable water bottle and keep it on your desk

 I used to come into the office and drink tea or coffee all day.
 I never thought about drinking water.
 Then I started to notice that some people brought in large, reusable water bottles that they kept sipping from throughout the working day.
-I decided to give this a go, and I was amazed by how easy it was to drink in excess of 500ml of water every day.
+I decided to give this a go, and I was amazed by how easy it was to drink more than 500ml of water every day.
 And the best thing?
-I noticed that I felt more hydrated, more focused – and definitely healthier overall.
+I noticed that I felt more hydrated, more focused – and healthier overall.
 Try it for yourself, and I’m sure, like me, you’ll never come to work without your water bottle.

 20. Turn off technology from time to time

 Technology is a great thing.
 It enables me to type these words – and for you to read them.
-But let’s be honest, it’s all too easy to become addicted to our TVs, laptops, tablets and smartphones.
-The majority of people are staring at one of these devices for most of their morning, afternoon, evening and beyond.
+But let’s be honest, it’s all too easy to become addicted to our TVs, laptops, tablets, and smartphones.
+The majority of people are staring at one of these devices for most of their morning, afternoon, evening, and beyond.
 It’s a non-stop world of emails, SMS messages, news feeds, social media updates, etc.

-Habits for a healthy mind
+Habits for a Healthy Mind

 21. Spend time in nature